Written by:

 - REpAb® therapeutic antibody discovery service – Exploit the potential of the native immune response

-- REmAb® monoclonal antibody sequencing – Derive sequences from known binders to inform proof of concept studies and mechanism of action studies
+- REmAb® monoclonal antibody sequencing service – Derive sequences from known binders to inform proof of concept studies and mechanism of action studies

 - HDX-MS epitope mapping service – Identify linear, conformational, and structural epitopes